-While it’s not exactly accurate to think of websites as conversion-generating machines that automatically turn visitors into customers, increasing traffic to your website can considerably facilitate the process.
+While it’s not exactly accurate to think of websites as tools that automatically turn visitors into customers.
+To facilitate the process, you should first generate traffic to your website.

 Most modern-day consumers spend a lot of time online, browsing the web or social media.
 But how to reach out to them and establish a direct connection?
 In this blog post, you’ll find 33 different ways to increase website traffic.
 Whether you’re looking for free or paid options, you’ll find them in this extensive list.

 What is Quality Website Traffic?